By Mike Case

 As one Navy surgeon of the time said, many of the male colleagues of the trailblazing female nurses “did not know how they could work in a hospital without a single female patient.”
 Unlike their male counterparts, these pioneering women did not receive full military ranks until World War II.

-2. Two Navy ships are named, or will be named, for members of the “Sacred 20.”
+2. Two Navy ships have been named for members of the “Sacred 20.”

-Both the WWII Destroyer USS Higbee and the future USS Higbee, which is scheduled to join the fleet in 2024 are named for Lenah Higbee.
+Both the decommissioned WWII destroyer USS Higbee and the current USS Lenah Sutcliffe Higbee destroyer, which joined the fleet in 2021, are named for Lenah Higbee%20in%20the%20U.S.%20Navy.).
 In addition to being a member of the “Sacred 20,” Higbee was also the Superintendent of the Navy Nurse Corps during World War I. She was awarded the Navy Cross for her service.

 3. 19 Navy nurses died while serving in the Corps during World War I.